wp-plugins/just-writing/readme.txt

 Modern browsers support full screen mode but they only activate it when a user clicks on a button, there's no way to fake it through JavaScript.
 Thats so that a malicous web site doesn't try and impersonate your OS and get you to enter a password that it steal.

 The other issue is that full screen mode is de-activated as soon as you leave the current page, so for example Just Writing could link full screen mode to the DFWM "click" in the post list, but as soon as the browser leaves the post list to load the editor page full screen mode will be deactivated.

+= I've install Just Writing but nothing changed, what's wrong? =

+Just Writing does not support the new DFWM in WordPress 4.1 at this time.
+A future release will add support.

 == Screenshots ==